sdcharly/toibot/README.md

 - **Markdown Support**:  Responses are displayed with Markdown formatting to improve readability and presentation.
 - **Security**: Employs the Flowise API key to ensure continuous chatbot security.

-## Disclaimer

-This project is intended as a starting point for inexperienced users looking to explore and learn about the Flowise SDK.
-It provides a basic foundation for building applications using the SDK but is not intended for production use and will not be actively maintained.
-Users are encouraged to fork the project and adapt it to their specific needs and use cases.
-Please note that ongoing support or updates should not be expected.

 ## Prerequisites

 - An active [Flowise workflow](https://github.com/FlowiseAI/Flowise) and Flowise API key